nbering/nicholasbering-ca/_drafts/Abstractions.markdown

 TCP, HTTP or any other Networking protocols to make a Web Site with HTML when I was 11 years old.
 But understanding more helps me make better solutions, and solve more complex problems.

+Of course sometimes I have a love-hate relationship with things that I only understand at the high level.
+Like Linux.
+I learned everything I know so far in Windows, but there's this whole other world where there is software that does nearly Magical things.
+I know enought to read a tutorial and get the system up and running, but there's just so much going on underneath that if something goes wrong it takes me a long time to debug.
+But every time I invest the effort to fix something I learn more, and it becomes easier.

+That being said, I think it is a very valuable skill for life in general to be able to look at something at that "just enough to use it" level, and dig deeper to fix any problem that comes up.
+I know many people who just do not have the desire or confidence to look deeper into something and learn more.
+They just throw up their arms and say "I could never understand that!" and give up.
+I feel like my life would be very dull indeed if I thought that way.

+Mind you, sometimes you just have to know when you're in over your head and get help... but I'd never go to a mechanic who wouldn't show me what he's doing to my car.